jeremy-edward-bauerle/LegendSRD/pdf-output/README.md

 ### poppler utils

 Create a text-only dump of the pdf:
-`pdftotext legspiritmagic.pdf pdftotxt.txt`
+`pdftotext legspiritmagic.pdf pdftotext.txt`

 Create a text-only dump that tries to preserve the layout of the pdf:
-`pdftotext -layout legspiritmagic.pdf pdftotxt-layout.txt`
+`pdftotext -layout legspiritmagic.pdf pdftotext-layout.txt`

 Quietly (-q) create a single (-s) html file from all pdf pages, ignoring images (-i):
 `pdftohtml -q -s -i legspiritmagic.pdf pdftohtml.html`